IABTechLab/SHARC/draft_messaging_protocol.md

 In JavaScript, `JSON.stringify()` performs serialization; `JSON.parse()` - deserialization.

 ## 8.4.
 Session Layer
-The container may manage several ads that are in different phases of their lifespans; multiple concurrent sessions may be active.
+The container may manage several ads that are in different phases of their lifecycle; multiple concurrent sessions may be active.
 For example, while the container is rendering ad-A, it preloads and engages ad-B. Simultaneous two-way communication between the player and both ads persists.

 Each session has a unique identifier.
 All messages that belong to a specific session must reference the same session id.

 ### 8.4.1 Establishing a New Session
 SHARC delegates the session initialization to the container.
-The creative generates a unique session id and posts the first session message with the Message.type createSession.
-By posting the createSession message, the creative acknowledges its readiness to receive messages from the container.
+The creative generates a unique session id and posts the first session message with the Message.type `createSession`.
+By posting the `createSession` message, the creative acknowledges its readiness to receive messages from the container.

-#### Note: There is no expectation for the interactive creative component to be entirely able to participate in ad rendering at the time the creative signals createSession message.
-Full creative initialization may occur at later stages when the container provides complete data - see <link somewhere else> SHARC:Player:init.
+#### Note: There is no expectation for the interactive creative component to be entirely able to participate in ad rendering at the time the creative signals `createSession` message.
+Full creative initialization may occur at later stages when the container provides complete data - see <link somewhere else> SHARC:Container:init.

 Example of `createSession` Message data:
 ```